WCDSB’S ACTIVE TRANSPORTATION

 She is also involved with obtaining funding for new capital projects, accommodation reviews, and enrollment projections.

-Healthy Active Living Consultant
+Healthy, Active Living Consultant

 (519) 578-3660, ext.
 2279

-As WCDSB’s Healthy, Active Living Consultant, Kathy provides support to principals and staff as they implement Active and Safe Routes to School.
+As WCDSB’s Healthy, Active Living Consultant, Brigitte provides support to principals and staff as they implement Active and Safe Routes to School.
 She assists with the alignment of initiatives with School Improvement Plans and the Foundation for a Healthy School framework.
 She also shares best practices from previous successful projects.